Kitware/geowatch/docs/smartflow_running_the_system.rst

-Building the Pyenv-WATCH Docker Image
+Building the Pyenv-GEOWATCH Docker Image
 -------------------------------------

 If you have not built a docker image, we will need to do so.